BrandynLo/flask-tailscale-k8s/README.md

 - A ClusterIP Service for internal cluster access on port 80.
 - A NodePort (30080) exposing the service on the worker node's external IP (primarily for initial testing).

-## Enables Secure Private Networking with Tailscale
+## Optional Tailscale Integration for remote management
 Provides instructions and a ready-to-apply DaemonSet YAML to run Tailscale on every cluster node:
 - Joins the nodes to your personal Tailscale tailnet using a one-time auth key.
 - Advertises the Kubernetes pod CIDR (10.42.0.0/16) and service CIDR (172.30.0.0/16).